mencre/book/second-edition/src/ch19-01-unsafe-rust.md

-calls to `slice::from_raw_parts_mut` and `offset` to be allowed to call them, and we can tell by looking at the code and by adding the assertion that `mid` must be less than or equal to `len` that all the raw pointers used within the `unsafe` block will be valid pointers to data within the slice.
+calls to `slice::from_raw_parts_mut` and `offset` to be allowed to call them, and we can tell by looking at the code and by adding the assertion that `mid` must be less than or equal to `len` that all the raw pointers used within the n`unsafe` block will be valid pointers to data within the slice.
 This is an acceptable and appropriate use of `unsafe`.

 Note that the resulting `split_at_mut` function is safe: we didn't have to add